A Co-respondent's Course: Production

 The film was directed by a young European, E.A.
 Dietrich-Derrick and was written by Monty Grover, editor of Melbourne tabloid The Sun.
 It was the first film produced by Efftee and was shot between April and June 1931.
+Filmink wrote "We’re not sure why Thring thought A Co-Respondent’s Course would make ideal film material."

+Thring made a cameo in the film but ordered that he be cut out after the first screening.

 Release

 Diggers (1931) was originally meant to be released on a double bill with The Haunted Barn.
 However that movie encountered censorship problems and A Co-respondent's Course, although shot later, was selected to support Diggers instead.
 It encountered trouble from the Victorian censor.